upryzing/clerotri/docs/dev/building.md

 Note that the app uses `rnx-bundle`, which has extra features (and will produce a smaller bundle) compared to the default bundle command.

-## Analytics server
+### Analytics server

-Before running the server, you'll neede to set up the databse.
+Before running the server, you'll need to set up the databse.

 Connect to Postgres: